awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 ## Enabling the Amazon SES account\-level suppression list for a configuration set<a name="sending-email-suppression-list-enabling-configuration-set"></a>

-You can also configure the Amazon SES account\-level suppression so that it only applies to specific [configuration sets](using-configuration-sets.md)\.
+You can also configure your Amazon SES account\-level suppression so that it only applies to specific [configuration sets](using-configuration-sets.md)\.
 When you do, addresses are only added to the suppression list if you specified the configuration set when you sent the email that caused the bounce or complaint event\.

 **Note**
 The following procedure assumes that you've already installed the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

-**To configure the account\-level suppression list for a configuration set using the AWS CLI**
+**To configure your account\-level suppression list for a configuration set using the AWS CLI**
 + At the command line, enter the following command:

 ------